StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Experiments

 Table \ref{tab:1} and Table \ref{tab:2} present the results of long- and short-term time series forecasting, respectively.
 In general, StoxLSTM consistently outperforms all baseline models in nearly all datasets and prediction horizons, achieving the lowest MSE, MAE, MAPE, and RMSE.

 In long-term forecasting tasks, xLSTM-based models generally demonstrate superior performance compared to Transformer-based and Linear-based models, highlighting the strength of recurrent architectures like xLSTM in capturing long-range temporal dependencies.
 Among these, StoxLSTM achieves the best results.
-For instance, on the Weather dataset, StoxLSTM attains an average MSE of 0.161 across different prediction horizons, which is \textbf{26.5\%} lower than the xLSTM-Mixer’s average MSE of 0.219.
+For instance, on the Weather dataset, StoxLSTM attains an average MSE of 0.151 across different prediction horizons, which is \textbf{31.1\%} lower than the xLSTM-Mixer’s average MSE of 0.219.
 Similarly, on the Electricity dataset, StoxLSTM achieves an average MSE of 0.139, outperforming xLSTM-Mixer’s 0.153 by \textbf{9.1\%}, further demonstrating its consistent advantage.
 Notably, StoxLSTM maintains this leading performance across other datasets such as Solar, ETTh1, and ETTm1, reflecting its robustness and generalizability in diverse long-term forecasting scenarios.

 In short-term forecasting, although Linear-based models show competitive results, StoxLSTM still surpasses them by a significant margin.
 Specifically, across four traffic datasets (PEMS03, PEMS04, PEMS07, and PEMS08), StoxLSTM achieves an average MAE of 12.81, outperforming the best Linear-based model, TimeMixer++, which records an MAE of 15.91, representing a \textbf{19.49\%} improvement.
 Furthermore, StoxLSTM attains an average MAPE of 8.24, which is \textbf{18.25\%} lower than TimeMixer++’s 10.08.
 In terms of RMSE, StoxLSTM achieves 19.98 on average, outperforming TimeMixer++’s 27.03 by \textbf{26.08\%}.
 These consistent improvements across multiple metrics and datasets underscore StoxLSTM’s effectiveness in capturing short-term temporal patterns with high accuracy.

-Some of the forecasting results are shown in Figs. \ref{ECL_336} to \ref{ILI_48}.
+Figs. \ref{fig:Traffic} to \ref{fig:ILI} present partial visualizations of StoxLSTM’s prediction results.
+It can be observed that the prediction curves generated by StoxLSTM tend to be relatively smooth, and its ability to capture fine-grained variations in time series appears somewhat limited.
+This phenomenon could potentially be ascribed to the fact that StoxLSTM adopts a variational inference framework analogous to that of VAEs \cite{Kingma2013AutoEncodingVB,girin_Dynamical_2021} for learning the characteristics of latent variables.

 Overall, these results demonstrate that StoxLSTM consistently delivers state-of-the-art accuracy across both short- and long-term forecasting tasks, validating its effectiveness and robustness in diverse time series forecasting scenarios.
-Supplementary experimental details are provided in \ref{app B.2}.